 - Racial Equality and Cultural Diversity Policy

-- PSHEE/PSED Policy and Scheme of Work/PSHEE/PSED Cross-Curricular
+- Learning for Life (PSHEE/PSED) Policy and Scheme of WorkDisability Equality Policy

-- Disability Equality Policy

 - Pastoral Care and Welfare of Pupils

 - Out of School Care Policy

+- Safeguarding Policy

-Anti-bullying measures are reinforced not only in PSHEE/PSED lessons and assemblies but across the curriculum wherever appropriate opportunities arise - for example, in Drama, projects, stories, current affairs and historical events.
+Anti-bullying measures are reinforced not only in Learning for Life (PSHEE/PSED) lessons and assemblies but across the curriculum wherever appropriate opportunities arise - for example, in Drama, projects, stories, current affairs and historical events.

 Since serious bullying incidents can also be seen as child protection concerns, this policy has clear links with the Safeguarding Policy and should be read in conjunction with it.
-Please refer to the Safeguarding Policy and Cyber-Bullying Policy for the school's policy on Sexting and Peer-on-Peer abuse.
+Please refer to the Safeguarding Policy and E-Safety and Acceptable Use Policy (including Cyber-Bullying) for the school's policy on Sexting and Peer-on-Peer abuse.